Literacy and Library

 -

-Literacy Enrichment calendar: We mark a variety of national/international events and initiatives, e.g. World Book Day, No Pens Day, etc. as well as in-house clubs such as Young Reporter and Creative Writing club.
+Literacy Enrichment Calendar: We mark a variety of national/international events and initiatives, e.g. World Book Day, No Pens Day, etc and encourage students to participate in national competitions such as Young Writers.